 - State what you should have done and intend to do in the future:

 - “I should have come to you and checked things out before I did anything.”

 - “Next time I’ll be more mindful about managing my time.”

 - Ask if there’s anything you can do to help make things right.

-If there’s something you’ve done in a relationship that seems irreparable – you’ve tried making it right with the other person, but the wounds are just too deep, or the conflict is too messy and complex to sort out on your own, know that we are here and more than happy to come alongside you and help you work through the problem together.
-Schedule an appointment – it could make all the difference in repairing and restoring your relationship, and also your sense of worth and dignity, if the mistakes you’ve made have got you weighed down with shame.
+Maybe there’s something you’ve done in a relationship that seems irreparable – you’ve tried making it right with the other person but the wounds are just too deep.
+Perhaps the conflict is too messy and complex to sort out on your own.
+We are here and more than happy to come alongside you and help you work through the problem together.
+Schedule an appointment – it could make all the difference in repairing and restoring your relationship as well as your sense of worth and dignity if the mistakes you’ve made have got you weighed down with shame.